lwp0201/Liang-s-github-blog/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Bighetti (吳恩達)
+title: Liang Weipeng (梁威鹏)

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 数据科学家
+role: 研二同学

 # Status emoji
 status:
-  icon: ☕️
+  icon: 💕

 # Organizations/Affiliations
 organizations:
-  - name: 腾讯
+  - name: NBU
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests in Information security and forensics、Image modeling and processing.

 #interests:
 #- Artificial Intelligence